 An important and highly unique aspect of the HDFS department is our on campus Wellness Collaborative.
 This Collaborative includes the Center for Family and Couple Therapy, the Campus Connections Program, the Early Childhood Center, the Prevention Center, the Child Trauma and Resilience Assessment Center and the many programs run by our faculty that involve intervention and prevention.
 All of these programs and centers serve the community in important ways while giving our graduate students opportunities to do meaningful therapy work in a variety of settings.
 Students in the Colorado State University Marriage and Family Therapy program will acquire their 500 client contact hours and over 200 supervision hours in practicum (HDFS 520, 521, 620, 621) and internship (HDFS 687) courses.
-As part of these courses, student therapists work in the various Centers described below.
 All Centers are conveniently located on the Colorado State University Campus.